 Heather Lewis

-I have been part of the Canterbury Diocesan Counselling Team for the past 7 years, and I have formally been a Church Warden within the Diocese, so have a good understanding of the pressures of parish life on clergy and their families.
-During this time, I have worked closely with those who support and manage various aspect of the Diocese, so have an understanding of the responsive and demanding nature of these roles.
+Heather has been part of the Canterbury Diocesan Counselling Team for more than seven years, and has formally been a Churchwarden within the Diocese, so has a good understanding of the pressures of parish life on clergy and their families.
+During this time, she has worked closely with those who support and manage various aspect of the Diocese, so has an understanding of the responsive and demanding nature of these roles.

-I am an accredited member of British Association for Counselling and Psychotherapy (BACP).
-I hold a BA (Hons) in counselling, an MSc in psychotherapy and have more than 10 years’ experience of working with adults and couples.
+Heather is an accredited member of British Association for Counselling and Psychotherapy (BACP).
+She holds a BA (Hons) in counselling, an MSc in psychotherapy and has more than 10 years’ experience of working with adults and couples.

 Janet Bates